rsalmei/alive-progress/README.md

 ## 📌 NEW 2.2 series!

-Some major new features, often requested, has finally landed!
+Some major new features, often requested, have finally landed!
 - bar title can be dynamically set, changed or removed
 - new custom fps system, which enables very slow refresh rates (long periods)
 - the final receipt can be hidden (great for special effects)